oliverhr/dotfiles/tools.md

 | xh         | Friendly and fast tool for sending HTTP requests             | https://github.com/ducaale/xh                 |
 | **zoxide** | A smarter cd command.
 Supports all major shells.             | https://github.com/ajeetdsouza/zoxide         |
 |            |                                                              |                                               |

+Note:
+- Most of these tools are new alternatives, some of the are written in go or rust.